dn0sar/frontal_poc/README.md

 ## Setup

+  - Please execute `git submodule update --init --recursive` after checking out the repository to fetch all the submodules

-  - Please follow the installation instructions in [sgx-step/README.md](https://github.com/dn0sar/sgx-step/blob/master/README.md) to install SGXStep.
+  - Follow the installation instructions in [sgx-step/README.md](https://github.com/dn0sar/sgx-step/blob/master/README.md) to install SGXStep.

     In short, to do that run the two scripts `install_SGX_driver.sh` and `install_SGX_SDK.sh`.
   Make sure to source the SGXSDK environment file after that.